andrewatts85/wp-notes/how-to-setup-dynamic-wordpress-menus.md

 add_action('after_setup_theme', 'menu_feature');
 ```
-3. Next, add `register_nave_menu(arg1, arg2)` to your function.
+3. Next, add `register_nav_menu(arg1, arg2)` to your function.
 The first argument can be a made up name. **The second argument will show up in the WordPress admin screen**.
-You can make up the name for this argument as well.
+You can make up the name for this argument as well:

 ```php
 function menu_feature() {